DawEnwuw/ACML-MLJ-CCOnet2023/README.md

 ## Reformulation.py
 The script reformulates a CCO problem as a neural network learning problem.

-It corresponds to Sections 2 and 3 of the paper.
+It corresponds to Sections 2 and 3.

 ## Problem data.zip
 The script solves the CCO problem with multiple confidence levels.

-It implements Algorithm 1 in Section 4 of paper.
+It implements the Algorithm 1 in Section 4.